 - Coconut milk (So Delicious brand)

-- Almond Ricotta and Almond Cream Cheese (Kite Hill brand)
+- Almond Ricotta, Almond Cream Cheese and Yogurt (Kite Hill brand)

 2. Substitute meat and fish with tofu, fruits, vegetables, nuts, and seeds.

-3. Substitute white flour bread and pasta with whole wheat bread and pasta.
+3. Substitute white flour breads and pastas with whole grain breads and pastas.

-4. Substitute white rice with brown rice and quinoa.
+4. Substitute white rice with healthier grains like brown rice and quinoa.